Kingminer7/quests-in-pause/about.md

-# Template Mod
+# Quests in Pause Menu

-Edit about.md to change this
+Simple mod that, well, adds a quest button to the pause menu.